 Place your iron source in a non-reactive container and add enough water to cover it.
 Non-reactive containers include stainless steel, ceramic, glass and enamel coated cookware.
 Reactive materials include aluminum, cast iron and copper.

 If using iron filings or iron sulfate, grind the iron finely.
-Let the mixture sit several hours to allow the iron oxide to dissolve into the water.
+Let the mixture sit several hours to allow the iron oxide to dissipate into the water.
 Stir occasionally with non-metallic rod, stick, spoon or other stirring device to help the process.

 Step 3: Filter the Mixture